-But before you despair, know that a portion of Larvotto Beach is free.
+But before you despair, know that a part of Larvotto Beach is free.

 During the summer, Larvotto Beach gets packed.
-Personally, I preferred spending my time exploring the streets of Monaco, knowing that stellar beaches in the French Riviera are abundant.
+Personally, I preferred spending my time exploring the streets of Monaco, knowing that stellar beaches along the French Riviera are abundant.

-But if you’ve been dying to get out of those shirts and shoes, this is your chance to do so.
+But if you’ve been dying to get out of those shirts and shoes, Larvotto Beach is your chance to do so.

 10. Sainte-Dévote Chapel

-This cute little Sainte-Dévote Chapel will greet you when first entering Monaco by bus if you’re coming from Nice.
+The cute Sainte-Dévote Chapel will greet you when first you first enter Monaco by bus if you’re coming from Nice.

 The Sainte-Dévote Chapel is open to the public and free to enter.
 It’s not on the typical tourist route, so you just may have the entire place to yourself.

-If you’re anything like me, you’d rather spend your extra few Euros on a trip to a nearby town than purchasing a new outfit.
+If you’re anything like me, you’d rather spend your extra few euros on a trip to a nearby town than purchase a new outfit.